secretstartups/handbook/demand-generation/campaigns/content-in-campaigns/index.html.md

 <!-- DO NOT CHANGE THIS ANCHOR -->
 External content can be sourced from Analyst Relations, partners, and other vendors with whom we work.
 Some examples would be vendor comparisons (i.e. Gartner/Forrester) or industry/market analyses (i.e. DevOps Institute).

 When a GitLab team member (i.e. AR) is evaluating a potential content for sponsorship, they are responsible for working with the [GTM Motion teams](/handbook/marketing/plan-fy22/#core-teams) to discuss how to leverage the content and if it makes sense for us to sponsor.
-They can do so by opening a decision matrix issue (Agnes will link).
+They can do so by opening a [decision matrix issue](https://gitlab.com/gitlab-com/marketing/demand-generation/campaigns/-/issues/new?issuable_template=decision-tree-matrix) (see step by step process below).
 The campaign manager will evaluate the decision matrix inputs and give the final go/no go on sponsorship decision.
 If the decision is to sponsor the external content, the campaign manager will create the content activation epic and associated issues to request work of all relevant teams (outlined below to try to make it efficient, comprehensive, and repeatable!).

 All external content should be planned in advance of purchase with `at least a 30 business day time to launch date`.
 This allows time to plan activation into existing and future integrated campaigns and GTM Motions.

+#### The decision matrix

+The purpose of the decision matrix is to gather cross-functional feedback whether a new analyst report will be a lucrative investment to solidify GitLab's positioning in the market.
+It will also outline the campaigns and persona it is aligned to as well as the channels where it will be activated.

+##### Step by step decision matrix process:

+1. **Analyst relations** will open a [decision matrix issue](https://gitlab.com/gitlab-com/marketing/demand-generation/campaigns/-/issues/new?issuable_template=decision-tree-matrix) and assign to relevant Campaign Manager.
+1. **Campaign Manager** to tag relevant product marketing, sdr enablement, and field enablement counterparts on the decision matrix issue and comment to submit their inputs by agreed upon SLA date. | `SLA: 1 Business Day`
+1. **Product Marketing,SDR Enablement, Field Enablement** to fill out their portions for relevant channels, campaign, persona.
+Tag relevant technical counterparts for input. | `SLA: 3 Business Days`
+1. **Campaign Manager** fills out the suggested channel for promotion and makes the go/no go decision on sponsorship, tagging analyst relations |  `SLA: 3 Business Day`

+**Decision Matrix end to end decision timeline (SLA): 7 Business days**

 #### Epic code and issues - External Content
 {: #epic-issues-external-content}